physhik/Study-of-David-Mackay-s-book-/README.md

 ![Hard K-means clustering](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/hardkmeans.png)

-If we set the stiffness of the soft clustering well, we can obtain the following figure.
+If we set the stiffness of the soft clustering well, we can obtain the following figure.The python code for above 2 plots is [here](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/cluster.py)

 ![2 clusters](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/2clusters.png)

 It still looks like 4 colored clusters, but the circles show the 4 clusters reduced to 2 clusters. the size of the circle is decided by the stiffness.
-The code for above 3 plots is [here](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/cluster.py)
+The python code is [here](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/softcluster.py)

 ![better 2 clusters ](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/enhancedsoftkmeans2.png)

 The enhanced soft K-means allow each cluster to have independent size of the circle.
 In the figure, two circles vanish and 2 clear clusters remain.

 The radii of the two main circles are about 0.142(red) and 0.149(yellow).
 The standard deviations of the two clusters are about 0.02 and 0.02.
 My soft K-means clustering alogrithm gaussian distribution assume Gaussian distribution.
 And I chose uniformly random data points.
-The code is [here](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/enhancedsoftkmeans.py)
+The python code is [here](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/enhancedsoftkmeans.py)

 ![better and different 2 clusters ](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/enhancedsoftkmeans3.png)